agameraaron/prestream-timer/README.md

 - Create color change option for the time type labels.
 - Create font size option for the time type labels.

-# About:
-MIT licensed, created by AGamerAaron.

-Created & editable in Godot Engine v3.0: https://godotengine.org/

 # History:
-I needed countdown timer for announcing streams preferably alongside some text.
+I needed a countdown timer for announcing streams preferably alongside some text.
 I came up with this program to fulfill that need.
 I'm sure others have done it too, but I didn't bother looking.
 Felt like a good excuse to make my own little streaming tool.